Particular/docs.particular.net/servicepulse/usage-config.md

 ## Connection setup

-In most scenarios existing ServiceControl Error instance connection settings will be used to establish a connection to the broker.
+In most scenarios existing ServiceControl error instance connection settings will be used to establish a connection to the broker.

 ![usage-setup-connections](images/usage-setup-connection.png "width=600")